CS3219-AY2526Sem1/cs3219-ay2526s1-project-g13/backend/matching-service/README.md

-# Matching Service README
+# Matching Service

 ## Overview

-The Matching Service is responsible for pairing users for collaborative coding practice sessions based on their topic and difficulty preferences.
-It uses real-time WebSocket communication, Redis for queue management, and Kafka for asynchronous inter-service communication.
+The Matching Service is responsible for pairing users for collaborative coVding practice sessions based on their topic and difficulty preferences.
+It uses real-time WebSocket communication, Redis for queue management, and a message queue for asynchronous inter-service communication.

 ## Architecture & Deployment